openlab-at-city-tech/openlab/wp-content/plugins/wp-reading-progress/readme.txt

 Customization:

-- Location top of screen, bottom of screen or below a sticky menu.
+- Location top of screen, bottom of screen or below sticky elements.

+- Select post types you wish the bar to appear, or individual posts.

 - Choose color of the reading progress bar.

 - Have the bar start at 0% even when part of the article is visible.

-- Select post types you wish the bar to appear, or individual posts.

 Behaviour:

 - The reading progress bar has smooth initializing since part of the text may already be visible, after that a lightweight update-function ensures quick response while scrolling.

-- The bar can attach itself to any (sticky) element that you define as an admin, when there are multiple, the first visible element will be used.
+- The bar can attach itself to multiple (sticky) elements that you define as an admin, the first visible element will be used.

 - When there is no (longer a) visible element to attach to, the bar displays at the top.

-- If there is no single article identified (by class names or id) it uses the whole page to calculate progress.
+- Use `dir=rtl` on your html tag to have the bar display correctly for right-to-left languages.

 Estimated reading time (beta)